AltropInc/alt/doc/script/FunctionType.md

     member1 := create_member("A Member Name", member_class_1); // A member object of 'member_class_1' is created in the instance of 'test'
 }
 ```
-Here is the version using meta member class:
+Here is the version using meta member class where the member is created in class scope using a selected meta member class:
 ```altscript
 class test
 {